-Raised throughout the midwestern United States, pianist Mi-Eun Kim has performed on stages across the country, as well as in Europe and Asia.
+Korean-American pianist Mi-Eun Kim has performed on stages across the country, as well as in Europe and Asia.
 She is a prizewinner of the Liszt-Garrison Competition’s Liszt Award, the Corpus Christi solo prize, the International Institute for Young Musicians, Missouri Southern International Competitions and Young Arts.
-Festival appearances include Piano Summer at New Paltz, Gijón Piano Festival, Art of the Piano at Cincinnati College-Conservatory of Music, PianoTexas, The Gilmore Keyboard Festival, and Kneisel Hall.
+Festival appearances include The Five Summer Music Fest, Piano Summer at New Paltz, Gijón Piano Festival, Art of the Piano at Cincinnati College-Conservatory of Music, PianoTexas, The Gilmore Keyboard Festival, and Kneisel Hall.

 In 2022, Mi-Eun joined the Massachusetts Institute of Technology's Music and Theater Arts faculty, overseeing instruction for piano, chamber music and collaborative piano.
 She recently served as visiting professor of piano at Loyola University in New Orleans and Hope College in Michigan.
 She received her D.M.A., Specialist Degree and M.M. in piano performance and chamber music from University of Michigan.
 She holds a B.A. in History from Columbia University through the Barnard-Columbia-Juilliard Exchange.
 She studied with Logan Skelton, Christopher Harding, Seymour Lipkin, Richard Cass and Yong-Hi Moon.

 Mi-Eun has recorded William Horne's Sextet for Piano and Winds on the Blue Griffin label (2021).